Vendiel/daresay-a11y/posts/text-not-images.md

 ---
 id: text-not-images
-title: Use text rather than images of text
+title: Use text, not images of text
 tags:
   - Images
   - Text